-Statistical Method Helps Boost Bottom Lines, Batting Averages by Jon Van, Chicago Tribune:
+Statistical Method Helps Boost Bottom Lines, Batting Averages [the broken link was removed] by Jon Van, Chicago Tribune:

 Yet getting management support for an MVT project is vital, Holland said, because experience shows that only 25 percent of ideas intended to improve a process will have a positive effect.
 The others will either have no effect or will hurt.
 Managers hate to see experimental results shoot down ideas they were certain would help, he said.

 The article also mentions:

 While Holland claims MVT as his own, others say it is really just a variation of strategies widely used in business.